kriszyp/lmdb-js/README.md

 You can override the default encoding of keys, and cause keys to be returned as node buffers using the `keyIsBuffer` database option (generally slower).

 ### Values
 You can store a wide variety of JavaScript values and data structures in this library, including objects (with arbitrary complexity), arrays, buffers, strings, numbers, etc. in your database.
 Even full structural cloning (with cycles) is an optionally supported.
 Values are stored and retrieved according the database encoding, which can be set using the `encoding` property on the database options.
-By default, data is stored using MessagePack, but there are four supported encodings:
+By default, data is stored using MessagePack, but there are several supported encodings:

 * `msgpack` (default) - All values are stored by serializing the value as MessagePack (using the [msgpackr](https://github.com/kriszyp/msgpackr) package).
 Values are decoded and parsed on retrieval, so `get` and `getRange` will return the object, array, or other value that you have stored.
 The msgpackr package is extremely fast (usually faster than native JSON), and provides the most flexibility in storing different value types.
 See the Shared Structures section for how to achieve maximum efficiency with this.
 * `cbor` - This specifies all values use the CBOR format, which requires that the [cbor-x](https://github.com/kriszyp/cbor-x) package be installed.
 This package is based on [msgpackr](https://github.com/kriszyp/msgpackr) and supports all the same options.
 * `json` - All values are stored by serializing the value as JSON (using JSON.stringify) and encoded with UTF-8.
 Values are decoded and parsed on retrieval using JSON.parse.
 Generally this does not perform as all as msgpack, nor support as many value types.
 * `string` - All values should be strings and stored by encoding with UTF-8.
 Values are returned as strings from `get`.
 * `binary` - Values are returned as (Node) buffer objects, representing the raw binary data.
 Note that creating buffer objects in NodeJS has some overhead and while this is fast and valuable direct storage of binary data, the data encodings provides faster and more optimized process for serializing and deserializing structured data.
-* `ordered-binary` - Use the same encoding as the default encoding for keys, which serializes primitive values with consistent ordering.
+* `ordered-binary` - Use the same encoding as the default encoding for keys, which serializes any JS primitive value with consistent ordering.
 This is primarily useful in `dupSort` stores where data values are ordered, and having consistent key and value ordering is helpful.

 Once you have a store, the following methods are available: